Back to school ...

 September heralds the end of the long summer holidays and the return to school and college for many children and teenagers.
 Many children go back to school full of enthusiasm about the new academic year, returning happily to their friends in the playground with shining new shoes and pencil cases full of sharp new pencils!

 But what about the many children for whom the start of the school year brings anxiety and fear?
-It is estimated nationally that one in every 100 children has an autism spectrum condition.
+It is estimated nationally that one in every 100 children is autistic.
 In Surrey the figure is estimated to be nearer on in 60.
-For children with autism the start of a new school year means a period of transition and change, and this is something that individuals with autism can find very difficult to cope with.
+For autistic children the start of a new school year means a period of transition and change, and this is something that autistic individuals often find very difficult.
 September doesn’t just mean shiny new shoes and stationary, it also usually means a new classroom with different sights and smells, a new teacher and often new children too.
 For those transitioning into Secondary school the change is even bigger as children leave the relative security of the primary system and enter an environment that is huge in comparison with many transitions happening throughout the day.

-It’s not just children with autism who may cope with the new term.
+It’s not just autistic children who may struggled to cope with the new term.
 Sadly around 10% of children will be suffering from a mental health problem at any one time, with nearly half of this number made up of children who have anxiety disorders.

 So as a parent or carer of a child or teen for whom the start of the academic year fills them with dread not excitement what can you do to help?